The Québec maritime Blog

 Moose, white-tailed deer and caribou are the undisputed kings of our forests and are easy to observe during guided activities or hikes on your own.
 Moose and white-tailed deer, which are found in the national parks and wildlife reserves of Bas-Saint-Laurent, Gaspésie and Côte-Nord, are particularly photogenic, the former with their magnificent antlers (did you know that only the males have them?) and the latter with their large, curious eyes!
 Take the time to admire these animals as they feed near hiking trails.

-Caribou can be spotted in Parc national de la Gaspésie, more specifically in the Mont-Jacques-Cartier sector—the herd found in this park is the only one south of the St. Lawrence.
+Woodland caribou are found in Parc national de la Gaspésie, more specifically in the Mont-Jacques-Cartier sector—the herd in this park is the only one south of the St. Lawrence.
 The trail up the mountain is accessible until September 30 and will take you to the alpine tundra, at an altitude of 1270 metres (4170 feet).
-In the fall, you can observe the caribou gather in preparation for the rut.
+The rutting season, during which the caribou gather, is a great time to observe the behaviour of these animals.
+Make sure you keep your distance to avoid disturbing them.

 Impressive black bears